What are my options for adhesive?

 Properly clean the previous adhesive from the housing.
 You can use IPA or Acetone to soften up the adhesive, and then scrape away most of it with a flat tool like a putty knife (be careful of the inner flex cables and components).
 Use an alcohol wipe to clean the rest off.

 Make sure the flex cables are properly sitting within the device.
 They must lay flat before the iPad is closed, as even the tiniest amount of pressure will cause the adhesive to let go of the glass or new screen.
 Also if the housing or frame is even slightly bent, this will cause the adhesive to lift.
 In this case, the housing needs to be fixed.
 This can happen right away or over time.
+If tape won't hold in a spot, you may want to use a little B7000 or other all-purpose glue.
+You can get that here or at local stores.

 Full Display Assembly